reymar111/todo-app/README.md

 # Laravel GraphQL To-Do App

+## A simple implementation of Laravel, GraphQL, and Nuxt JS Todo App

 ## Setup

 1. Clone the repository
+2. CD to root directory and Run `composer install`
-2. Copy `.env.example` to `.env` and configure your environment variables
+3. Copy `.env.example` to `.env` and configure your environment variables
-3. Run `docker-compose up --build` to start the containers
-4. Run `docker-compose exec app php artisan migrate` to run the migrations
+4. Run `php artisan migrate` to migrate database tables
+5. Run `php artisan serve` to start Laravel Server
+6. CD to client directory
+7. Run `npm install` and `npm run dev` to start Nuxt server
-5. Access the application at `http://localhost:9000`
+8. Access the application at `http://localhost:3000`

 ## Endpoints